logo for pulau-pangkor.com

 By motorbike

+The road at Pangkor is at parts steep and small.
 The costs for renting a motorbike should be around RM 40 for the whole day.
-One of the companies renting motorbikes is: Soon Seng Motor is one of several companies in the village that hire out motorbikes.
+One of the companies renting motorbikes is: Soon Seng Motor.
 They are at 12 Main Rd (near jetty), 05-6851269, and also have a branch at Standard Camp, Pantai Pasir Bogak, 05-6851878.

 When you rent a motorbike, make sure the brakes and gear work properly.
 Then you head for the filling station.
 For going around the island you need about one liter petrol.
 So don't put more petrol in the tank then necessary